nauticaldev/Spline/README.md

 ## Supports:
 * Incremental or vector construction
-* POD, User defined types, Pointers (via either vector of pointers, or pointers to elements in a vector)
+* POD, Any n-dimensonal user-defined types, Pointers to valid types (via either vector of pointers, or pointers to elements in a vector)

 ## Requirements: